 Cross the Ponte dell’Accademia

 The Ponte dell’Accademia is one of four bridges to span the Grand Canal in Venice.
-While not as famous as the Rialto Bridge, it has a stunning amazing view.
+While not as famous as the Rialto Bridge, it has a stunningly amazing view.
 The Ponte dell’Accademia connects the busy San Marco area with the quieter, yet trendy Dorsoduro area.
 This is your first stop of the day.

 To the east, you will see the epic Santa Maria Della Salute church jutting out over the rooftops (to be visited later today), and to the west, a winding canal heading up towards the Rialto Bridge.
 Both have spectacular scenes of traditional Venetian architecture and life.

 Visit a Venetian Glass Store

-If you can tack on an extra day, I’d recommend visiting the island of Murano, where you can see traditional Venetian glass blowing.
+If you can tack on an extra day beyond 48 hours in Venice, I’d recommend visiting the island of Murano, where you can see traditional Venetian glass blowing.
 But, this is the second-best option.

 Peggy Guggenheim Collection

 Located right on the Grand Canal in the hip Dorsoduro area, you can experience important modern art pieces from the first half of the 20th century.
 Artists featured here include Salvador Dali, Pablo Picasso, Jackson Pollock and many more.

 Note that the Peggy Guggenheim is closed on Tuesdays.

 Reserve your Peggy Guggenheim timed entry tickets (highly recommended!)